ibrdtn/wifisd/README.md

 If you want to use dtnoutbox, e.g. for transferring images from your camera to another dtn-node, see the file:

 ```
-sd-ext/dtnoutbox.conf
+sd-ext/etc/dtnoutbox.conf
 ```

-Simply uncomment the first line to enable dtnoutbox and adapt the other parameters as desired.
+Simply uncomment the second line to enable dtnoutbox and adapt the other parameters as desired.
 If necessary adjust the optional parameters, too.
 For a short help, have a look at the dtnoutbox tool.